Atul952/Archery-sight/README.md

 API level 35
 The app is tested on an Android phone with 8 GB of RAM and an aspect ratio of 16:9.
 ![image](https://github.com/user-attachments/assets/6ac7ccdd-b822-49dc-adac-21ef87ebb3fb)

+phone mount p3.FCStd is the freecad file for the phone mount and not needed for the android studio